 14. Don’t forget your website

-“Your showreel is really the only part of your portfolio that matters for getting a job as an animator,” reflects Lisa Allen.
+“Your showreel is really the only part of your portfolio that matters for getting a job as an animator,” reflects Allen.
 “Ideally, the pieces in your showreel demonstrate your eye for acting, posing, design, and composition.
 If you've done work in any other categories like life drawing, or illustration or anything, that's great – but keep them in a separate part of your website, rather than your showreel.”

 15. Showcase your reel everywhere

-“If you’re applying for a job, a personal website is the easiest to share – but a link to your latest reel in your resume is enough,” says Jonathan Cooper.
+“If you’re applying for a job, a personal website is the easiest to share – but a link to your latest reel in your resume is enough,” says Cooper.
 “I prefer Vimeo over YouTube because of the final render quality and overall cleanliness of the site, but there's nothing stopping you uploading to both.
 I recommend adding your reel everywhere – even LinkedIn.